 What happened, then?

-If we look closely to this Google Trend graph, we can see how the search term “QR Code” had his first sudden popularity spike in years.
+If we look closely at this Google Trend graph, we can see how the search term “QR Code” had its first sudden popularity spike in years.
 The date?
 August 22nd, 2020.

 We all know why.
 Thanks to the pandemic, we were forced to take distance from everyone else, and a lot of our normal interactions had to fall back on technology, forcing us to look for quick solutions in a time we couldn’t do anything else.

 This graph is about the United States only, by the way.
 If we look at a worldwide trend, well…